herebythere/baseboard/README.md

 # Baseboard

-Baseboard is a minimalist CSS stylesheet.
+Baseboard is a CSS stylesheet to keep styles consistent between browsers.

 ## About

+Baseboard removes the following default styles:
+- paddings
+- margins
+- text-alignments
+- borders

 Baseboad is built with the following contraints:
-- target firefox, webkit, and chromium browsers
+- only firefox, webkit, and chromium browsers are considered
 - deprecated elements are not inlcuded
 - nothing is assumed about typography
 - styling input elements across browsers is not (currently) possible